j-desilva/travel-blog/content/about/main/index.md

 show_intro: true
 intro: |
-  2024 has just begun and I'm excited to have a few adventures lined up for the upcoming months.
+  2024 has just begun and I'm excited to have a few adventures lined up for the coming months.
 A few camping trips testing out new gear, and an overseas trip - my first time visiting the United Kingdom.
 If you have any good tips or recommendations, reach out via the contact form and connect with me!
 show_outro: true